 - Track your receivables.
 Make sure you’re regularly checking in to see which payments have been made, and which are late.
 If you use Finli, we take care of this for you, but either way – it’s crucial you know when you’re not getting paid so you can act swiftly and get the issue resolved.

 We love and appreciate freelancers, and recognize all they contribute to our country and the economy.
 We’re here to support you as you grow your business and get paid – faster and more consistently.
-Sign up to try Finli for free today, so you can experience the top solution that helps freelancers move on from the payment woes of the past and into a more profitable future.
+Sign up to Finli today, so you can experience the top solution that helps freelancers move on from the payment woes of the past and into a more profitable future.